sigpwned/just-args-java/README.md

 </dependency>
 ```

-Just Args is a single Java file with no dependencies.
-In a pinch, you can copy-paste it into your project.
+Just Args is a single Java file with no dependencies, so you can also just copy/paste it into your project, in a pinch.

 ## Quickstart